daliavi/hangman-api/README.md

 Average guesses for each user calculated:

-`sum of the number of guesses for each user / count of total games`
+`sum of the number of guesses for each user / count of all the games the user played`

 ##Files Included: